Live Broadcast

 If you forget to use Beclometasone/Formoterol Cipla

-Do not take a double dose to compensate for a missed dose.
+Do not take a double dose to make up for a forgotten dose.
 Take it as soon as you remember.
 If it is almost time for your next dose, do not take the missed dose, just take the next dose at the correct time.

 If you interrupt treatment with Beclometasone/Formoterol Cipla

 Do not decrease the dose or stop using the medication.
-Although you may feel better, do not stop using this medication or decrease the dose.
+Even if you feel better, do not stop using this medication or decrease the dose.
 If you want to do so, consult your doctor.
-It is very important to use this medication regularly, even if you do not have symptoms.
+It is very important to use this medication regularly even if you do not have symptoms.

-If symptoms worsen or you find it difficult to control them (for example, if you increase the frequency of use of the separate "rescue" inhaler or beclometasone/formoterol as a rescue inhaler), or if the "rescue" inhaler or beclometasone/formoterol do not contribute to improving symptoms, see your doctor immediately.
-Your asthma may be worsening, and your doctor may need to increase the dose of beclometasone/formoterol or prescribe alternative treatment.
+If your symptoms worsen or you find it difficult to control them (for example, if you increase the frequency of use of the rapid-acting inhaler or beclometasone/formoterol as a rescue inhaler), or if the rapid-acting inhaler or beclometasone/formoterol does not help improve your symptoms, go to your doctor immediately.
+Your asthma may be worsening and your doctor may need to increase the dose of beclometasone/formoterol or prescribe an alternative treatment.

-Inform your doctor immediatelyif you experience hypersensitivity reactions, such as skin allergies, itching, rash, skin redness, swelling in the skin or mucous membranes, especially in the eyes, face, lips, and throat.
+Tell your doctor immediately if you experience hypersensitivity reactions, such as skin allergies, itching, rash, redness of the skin, or swelling of the skin or mucous membranes, especially in the eyes, face, lips, and throat.

-Other side effects are listed below according to their frequency.
+Other side effects are listed below by frequency.

 Frequent(affect less than 1 in 10 people):